py-sdl/py-sdl2/doc/integration.rst

 Importing
 ---------
-The :mod:`sdl2` package relies on an external SDL2 library which it can access for creating the wrapper functions.
+The :mod:`sdl2` package relies on an external SDL2 library for creating the wrapper functions.
 This means that the user needs to have SDL2 installed or that you ship a SDL2 library with your project.

 If the user has a SDL2 library installed on the target system, the :mod:`ctypes` hooks of :mod:`sdl2` try to find it in the OS-specific